 Replaced by Sheridan

-Confederate General Robert E. Lee countered Hunter’s actions by sending a force of approximately 8,000 soldiers, under the command of Lieutenant General Jubal Early, into the valley to halt the Union destruction.
+Confederate General Robert E. Lee countered Hunter’s actions by sending a force of approximately 8,000 soldiers, under the command of Lieutenant General Jubal Early, into the valley to halt the federal destruction.
 On June 17 and 18, Early foiled Hunter’s attempt to occupy Lynchburg, driving the Federals back into West Virginia.
 After Hunter’s defeat at the Battle of Lynchburg, Grant dispatched Major General Philip Sheridan to take command of federal forces in the Valley.
 Relegated to a subordinate position, Hunter asked to be relieved of his duties.

 Army officials placed Hunter on a leave of absence, awaiting orders from August 8, 1864, to February 1, 1865.
 He then served on court-martial duty from February 1 to May 9, 1865.
 During that period, he received brevet promotions to the ranks of brigadier general and major general in the regular army, both effective March 13, 1865.

 Despite Hunter’s lackluster military career and his clash with Lincoln over General Orders, No 11, he and the president remained close friends throughout the war.
 Following Lincoln’s death on April 15, 1865, Hunter served as an honor guard at the president’s funeral, and he accompanied Lincoln’s body back to Springfield, Illinois for burial.
 From May 8 to July 15, 1865, Hunter served as president of the military commission that tried the conspirators involved in Lincoln’s assassination.

 Hunter held a few administrative posts before mustering out of the volunteer army on January 15, 1866.
 He retired from active service with the regular army on July 31, 1866.

 Hunter lived in Washington, DC, for the rest of his life.
 He died of heart failure at his home on February 2, 1886, at the age of eighty-three.
 Hunter’s remains are buried at Princeton Cemetery, Princeton, New Jersey.